sdimit/comp116/README.md

-comp116-sdimitrov
+COMP116 (Computer Security)
 =================

-COMP116 Repo (Computer Security).

-Contains my completed assignments for the course.
+Contains my all of my COMP 116 coursework.